 So, let’s explore some of those things you must focus on when developing your website.

 Factors to Consider in eCommerce Website development

 The website design you choose can make or mar your business.
 If your design doesn’t represent what you’re selling, it will not attract the attention of your target niche.
 Moreover, every company has its branding style.
 It might be the color, image, logo, texts, or arrangements.

-So, when developing a marketplace for your company, make sure that the design matches your brand image.
+So, when developing a ecommerce marketplace for your company, make sure that the design matches your brand image.
 Also, ensure that the website is suitable for the products you’re offering to visitors.
-Don’t choose a design that tells a different story from what your products are saying.
+Don’t choose a design that tells a different story from what your products are saying otherwise you have to redesign the project.
 Moreover, don’t forget the shopping cart.
 The layout must be easy to understand and navigate for a good user experience.

 If you’re confused about which design to use, do a little research to that effect.
 You can check a lot of design agencies ‘ work, such as a portfolio of e-commerce website by Keen To Design, to get inspiration for color concepts and the latest design trends.

 - User’s Security and Privacy on the Website

 When we talk about eCommerce websites, it means a marketplace where sellers and buyers exchange goods and services for money.
 This means that sensitive data are also shared between the vendors and buyers on the site.
 For instance, a buyer will often disclose their credit card or debit card details on the website to pay for the goods or services.
 The vendor will also store the data of these customers and important details of his products on the site.